MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ```

 The savings on memory consumption is quite substantial as the matrix size increases.
+Managing data in a sparse structure is a fixed cost unlike the case for dense matrices.

-The overhead incurred from needing to manage the subarrays is a fixed cost for sparse matrices unlike the case for dense matrices.
+The overhead incurred from needing to manage the subarrays is becomes negligible as data grows making it a great choice for some datasets.

 A word of caution: only use sparse arrays if they are sufficiently sparse enough; it would be counterproductive storing a mostly nonzero array using several subarrays to keep track of position and data.

 ```python